nighthawkcoders/pages_python/index.md

 <!-- Remainder of this file is the story of how it is made -->

 ## Home (Tianbin style)
 This page uses an autoplay video loop as its backround.
-This Code, HTML and CSS, are illustrated below.
+This Code, HTML and CSS, is illustrated below.

 * HTML Code [index.md](https://github.com/nighthawkcoders/pages_python/edit/gh-pages/index.md)